In which

 Witness: [scoffs] More like I tried to.
 Got tackled by one of your guys before I made it five steps.
 I didn’t do anything wrong and I didn’t want to get arrested because of someone else, or under false pretenses.
 They tell stories in Arkansas about what you do to prisoners…

 Marshal: I see.
 Thank you for your recollection.
-Were you aware that Marvin Williamson was employing real magi?
+Were you at any point aware that Marvin Williamson was employing real magi?

 Witness: Well…there had been rumors about it in St. Louis, but they were just rumors.
 Just about anybody who used to own a plantation gets those rumors, because they were funding half the mages in the South.